lancer-kit/uwe/README.md

 	// will add workers into the pool chief.AddWorker("app-server", api.NewServer(apiCfg, getRouter()))
 	chief.AddWorker("dummy", NewDummy())

-	// will enable recover of internal panics chief.UseDefaultRecover()
 	// pass handler for internal events like errors, panics, warning, etc.
 	// you can log it with you favorite logger (ex Logrus, Zap, etc) chief.SetEventHandler(uwe.STDLogEventHandler())